DinethSheveen/MorphismProfile/README.md

 # MorphismProfile
-An attractive view for one's profile with glass morphism effects
+An attractive view for one's profile with glass morphism effects.